 Find an area in your home that everyone can see on a daily basis.
 This way it stays functional for all of your family’s needs.

-Once you have found the location, it’s time to think about what you actually need to create a functional command center.
+Once you have found the location, it’s time to think about functional command center ideas.
 Each family is different, so that is why it’s so important to think about what actually need for your family.
 For a few years, I never needed a place to put my kids school notes.
 But this year, I have some important paperwork that I need to keep in the command center, so I can stay up-to-date with things for school.
 Some things you might possibly want in your family command center might be:

 - Events Calendar